-Greyhound Predictor Software allows you to simulate 4 race-track going conditions:
+Greyhound Predictor Software allows you to simulate four race conditions:

-Fast Track - [+0.40 secs = GP state of going adjustment] - All greyhounds racing on sand tracks in hot atmospheric temperatures will produce quick times, and generally favours the 'inside runners'!
-It is usually on 'fast ground' in the summer months that track records maybe broken, although a hard frozen track in mid-winter may also be considered to be running fast and overall benefits the 'quick away runners'!
+Fast Track - [+0.40 secs = GP state of going adjustment] - All greyhounds racing in hot sunny atmospheric temperatures can produce very quick times, as these race conditions generally favour the 'inside runners'.
+It is usually on 'faster ground' in the summer months that track records maybe broken, although a hard frozen track in mid-winter may also be considered to be running fast and overall benefits the 'quick away runners'!

 Normal Track - [0.00 secs] - Dogs racing on a normal surface should produce normal race and sectional times.
 This type of going should always be considered fair to all racing lines and running styles of greyhounds.

-Slow Track - [-0.40 secs] - Winter racing in cold temperatures on wet, windy, sloppy tracks produces slower times and overall favours the finishers!
+Slow Track - [-0.40 secs] - Winter racing in cold temperatures on wet, windy, sloppy tracks will produce slower times and overall favours the 'finishers'.
 The races being slower run than normal inevitably gives the 'stayers' more time to get into a virtual dog race!

-One type of weather condition besides perhaps heavy snow or frozen ice that may occasionally lead to a race meeting being abandoned is thick fog, as it will be deemed too dangerous to race, once the 'hare controller' has lost sight of the lure and its distance to the leading dog.
+One type of weather condition besides perhaps heavy snow or frozen ice that may occasionally lead to a meeting being abandoned is that of thick fog, as it will be deemed too dangerous to race, once the 'hare controller' has lost sight of the lure and its distance to the leading dog.

-All 'Predictors' know that race conditions affect results and therefore play a vital role in understanding 'The Science of Greyhound Race Prediction'!
+As all 'Predictors' will know, race conditions affect results and therefore play a vital role in understanding 'The Science of Greyhound Race Prediction'!